Marcus Bobjerg

-Marcus Bobjerg Jakobsen (born 26 January 1998) is a Danish footballer who plays as a goalkeeper for AC Horsens in the Danish 1st Division.
+Marcus Bobjerg Jakobsen (born 26 January 1998) is a Danish footballer who plays as a goalkeeper for AB in the Danish 2nd Division.

 Youth career

 Bobjerg is a product of AC Horsens.
 At the age of 17 in June 2015, Bobjerg signed a two-year contract with the club.
 At this time, he was already involved with the first team.

 Club career

 AC Horsens

-Bobjerg's first first team experience was in March 2015 at the age of 17, where he sat on the bench for the hole game against FC Fredericia.
+Bobjerg's first first team experience was in March 2015 at the age of 17, where he sat on the bench for the whole game against FC Fredericia.
 He sat on the bench three times in this season in the league.
 In the following season, Bobjerg sat on the bench three times as well for the first team squad.
 In the winter 2016, after the departure of second choice goalkeeper Patryk Wolanski, Bobjerg got his contract extended until the summer 2018.

 On 10 August 2016, Bobjerg got his debut for AC Horsens in a game against Tarm IF in the Danish Cup.

 Bobjerg got his official debut for Horsens on 18 August 2017 at the age of only 17.
 It happened when first choice goalkeeper, Jesse Joronen, got injured during the warm up before the game against AaB in the Danish Superliga, which ended 0-0.

 Bobjerg announced on 4 April 2018, that he would leave the club after the season, because he did not want to be the second choice anymore.